steplead/coloringpage/README.md

 4. Use the "View" button to see the full page
 5. Use the "Print" button to open a print-optimized version
 6. Follow the printing instructions for best results

+### Blog

+Discover educational articles about coloring and creative activities:

+1. Visit the "Blog" section from the main navigation
+2. Browse through articles about coloring benefits, techniques, and ideas
+3. Articles are automatically generated daily with creative coloring topics
+4. Each article may include related coloring pages that you can download
+5. Content is optimized for educational value and creative inspiration

 ## Internationalization (i18n)